 Last night I had the longest sleep ever.
 I didn’t wanna go out, but then to please Alex’s desire to walk more, we got out of the hotel at 9 AM and walked along the road out of town until we found a track.
 We met a Tibetan woman, later she gave Alex two oranges.
 And he gave me one.
 It must be the best orange in my life.

-But unluckily, at noon, we got stuck because the way was blocked by a lot of grass bushes.
+But unluckily, at noon, we couldn’t keep going forward anymore because the way was blocked by a lot of grass bushes.
 After trying in vain for another way to come up to the mountain, we gave up and gotta go back, also because of Alex’s allergy to pollens.
 We stopped under a big tree to rest and wait for the sun to go down a bit.
 But we only sat there for 1 hour or so because the clouds seemed to be afraid of the sun, too.
 While sitting on a rock, I was thinking I wouldn’t wanna leave Danba, and Danba was the most beautiful place on earth.

 While walking back to the hotel, there was a guy in a car signaled if I wanted a ride, but I rejected.
-Alex told me he was proud of me.
 We reached the hotel at around 3:15 PM.
 Then I took my shower while Alex was searching for peanuts.
 I liked the shower I had today.
 I feared the coldness no more.

 I so loved life here.
 Danba had everything: mountains and rivers, trees and grass, downtown and countryside, sunny and rainy days, cloudy and starry nights, lovely and friendly Chinese Han and Tibetan people, the food, the dancing on the road in the evenings, stores of all kinds, and especially, the roads that glitter every step I take.

 I shed few teardrops when I thought tomorrow I would have to leave these beautiful sights.
-The only thing that Danba doesn’t have is Facebook.
+The only thing that Danba didn’t have was Facebook.

 The bus looked like a truck with so many things on the floor, blocking the isle.
 The music on the bus was too loud.
 Also, the driver used too much of the horn.
 Anyway, I didn’t feel like I would get a fever again.
 Hope my tonsils won’t hurt me again, either.